Callahan County, Texas Land For Sale (25 results)

 History: Atwell, Texas, was founded in the 1870s and named after William Hawley Atwell, a district attorney for the Federal District Court of Northern Texas.
 Early residents included Tobie Bell, Uncle Johnny Surles, J. T. Purvis, J. P. Hutchins, and Frank Abbott.
 By 1905, the community had a gin, blacksmith shop, three churches, and several merchants.
 However, the population declined after 1915, and the post office closed in 1929.
 From 1925 to 1948, the population was recorded as 65, and by 2000, it was estimated to be eight.
 Only one church remains today.

 Terrain: The terrain is rolling to level, with an elevation change of roughly 40 feet.
 The northwest portion of the property has the highest elevations, gently sloping to the lowest points in the southeast and west corners.
 There are nice distant views from the north side to the south.
-Two unworked coastal wheat fields are present in this part of the ranch.
+Two areas are in coastal Bermuda productive for grazing.
 Excellent pockets of hardwoods can be found near the entrance and in the center of the ranch.
-A couple of small drainages meander through the property, providing water to the three stock tanks.
+A couple of small drainages meander through the property, providing water to the three (3) stock tanks.

 Vegetation: The property features mature post oaks, live oaks, hackberry, mesquite, and a variety of other trees commonly found in this area.
-Forbs, browse, and cactus species include elbowbush, skunkbush, prickly pear, tasajillo, catclaw, lotebush, and greenbrier.
-Native grasses include side oats grama, bluestem, switchgrass, Texas wintergrass, dropseed, buffalo grass, and others.
-The wildlife habitat and pastureland are typical of Callahan County.
+Forbs, browse, and cactus species include elbowbush, skunkbush, prickly pear, catclaw, lotebush, and greenbrier.
+Grasses include side oats grama, bluestem, switchgrass, Texas wintergrass, dropseed, buffalo grass, and coastal Bermuda.

-Water: Three earthen stock tanks provide water for livestock and wildlife.
+Water: Three (3) earthen stock tanks provide water for livestock and wildlife.
 The area averages around 29 inches of rainfall annually, and there is excellent underground water.
-A new water well on the property to the south and west produces 40 GMP.
+A new water well nearby produces 40 GMP.
 The ranch is located above the Trinity aquifer, where water wells are prevalent.

 Wildlife: Whitetail deer, turkey, hogs, quail, dove, ducks, and other native wildlife species are abundant, offering excellent hunting and viewing opportunities.
 Migratory ducks utilize the stock tanks in the fall and winter months.
 The ranch has not been leased for hunting, so the wildlife is likely in excellent condition.

-Grazing: The carrying capacity for cattle is approximately one animal unit per 25-30 acres.
-The ranch is 30% native pastureland with two old cultivated fields that need to be reclaimed.
-These fields were active in the past and could be revived for winter wheat or coastal grass production, wildlife food plots, sunflower fields, etc.
+Grazing: The carrying capacity for cattle is approximately one animal unit per 20 acres.
+The ranch is 70% open pastureland including two old fields previously farmed for peanuts.

 Soils: The soil across most of the ranch is Pedernales loamy fine sand.
 These soils have limitations that reduce the choice of plants and/or require special conservation practices.
 They may be used for cultivated crops, pasture, range, woodland, and wildlife.

-Fencing: The perimeter fences are in fair to average condition.
+Fencing: The perimeter fences are in good to fair condition.
 One internal cross fence separates the western and eastern sides.

 Internal Roads & Access: An entrance gate on CR 403 provides easy access in all weather conditions.
 However, the interior road system is limited and needs improvement.